Reach 2 - Upstream Project

 Lead: SFCJPA

 Aging floodwalls are present along much of the top of the creek banks on both sides of the creek downstream of Newell Road.
-These structures must be replaced before additional flows are able to be conveyed through the channel because upstream constrictions have been removed.
+These structures must be repaired or replaced.

-The temporary wooden floodwall along Woodland Ave. in East Palo Alto adjacent to the University Ave. bridge will be replaced first.
-Anticipated construction in 2026.
+The temporary wooden floodwall along Woodland Ave. in East Palo Alto adjacent to the University Ave. bridge will be replaced with a permanent structure.

 Lead: SFCJPA